klange/bim/README.md

 | Shift-Tab   | Unindent selected lines one indentation unit to the left |
 | `d`         | Delete and yank selected lines                           |
 | `y`         | Yank selected lines                                      |

+(CHAR SELECTION mode is currently limited to just `d` for deleting selected characters; yanking will be added eventually.)

 ## Commands